Chase Sherman: Return to Ultimate Fighting Championship

-Sherman returned to UFC and faced Ike Villanueva on May 13, 2020 at UFC Fight Night: Smith vs. Teixeira.
+Sherman returned to UFC and faced Ike Villanueva on May 13, 2020, at UFC Fight Night: Smith vs. Teixeira.
 Outclassing Villanueva on the feet, Sherman won the fight via technical knockout in round two.
 Sherman received nine month USADA suspension for testing positive for Anastrozole from a in-competition sample collected on May 13, 2020.
 He became eligible to fight again on February 13, 2021.

-Sherman was scheduled to face Parker Porter on April 17, 2021 at UFC on ESPN 22.
+Sherman was scheduled to face Parker Porter on April 17, 2021, at UFC on ESPN 22.
 However, Porter was removed from the event for undisclosed reasons and was replaced by Andrei Arlovski.
 Sherman lost the fight via unanimous decision.

-Sherman faced Parker Porter on August 21, 2021 at UFC on ESPN 29.
+Sherman faced Parker Porter on August 21, 2021, at UFC on ESPN 29.
 He lost the fight via unanimous decision.

-As the last bout of his prevailing contract, Sherman faced Jake Collier on January 15, 2022 at UFC on ESPN 32.
+As the last bout of his prevailing contract, Sherman faced Jake Collier on January 15, 2022, at UFC on ESPN 32.
 He lost the bout via rear-naked choke submission in round one.

 After the loss, it was announced that Sherman's contract was not renewed.

 Sherman was re-signed by the UFC four days after he was released the second time, as he replaced Tanner Boser against Alexander Romanov at UFC Fight Night: Lemos vs. Andrade.
 However, the fight was cancelled when Sherman was deemed unable to compete due to a "minor heath issue" on the day of the event and the pair was rescheduled for UFC on ESPN 35.
 Sherman lost the fight via keylock submission in the first round.

 Sherman faced Jared Vanderaa on July 9, 2022, at UFC on ESPN: dos Anjos vs. Fiziev.
 He won the fight via TKO in round three.
 This win earned him the Performance of the Night award.

-Sherman was scheduled to face Josh Parisian on November 5, 2022 at UFC Fight Night 214.
+Sherman was scheduled to face Josh Parisian on November 5, 2022, at UFC Fight Night 214.
 However, Parisian pulled out of the fight hours before it was to take place due to medical issues.

 Sherman faced Waldo Cortes-Acosta on November 19, 2022, at UFC Fight Night 215.
 He lost the fight via unanimous decision.

-Sherman is scheduled to face Chris Barnett on April 8, 2023, at UFC 287.
+Sherman was scheduled to face Chris Barnett on April 8, 2023, at UFC 287.
+However, Barnett pulled out due to undisclosed reasons in early April and was replaced by Karl Williams.
+In turn, Sherman withdrew the day of the event due to a medical issue and the bout was scrapped.

+Sherman was rescheduled against Karl William on May 13, 2023, at UFC on ABC 4, losing the bout via unanimous decision.

+After the loss, it was reported on May 16 that Sherman was no longer on the UFC roster.